kikeman26/Django-Blog/README.md

-# CRUD-Django-blog
+# Django-blog
-Crud Application Blog with Django and Python
+CRUD Application Blog developed in Django and Python

 How to run this project.